 Dripping Springs is a destination for nature lovers, fans of craft beer and wine, and those looking for an unforgettable family getaway.
 Spend a day outdoors at favorite spots like the Pedernales Falls State Park and Reimers Ranch, tour the many breweries, wineries, and distilleries, and visit artists in their studios.
 Encounter creatures at the Austin Zoo and team up with your family for paintball challenges.
 There are so many things to do in Dripping Springs.
 Check out the below list for help on where to begin in this city that’s located just west of Austin in the Texas Hill Country.

 Plan ahead and make your reservations to swim at Hamilton Pool Preserve, one of the most sought-after Texas swimming holes, where a cave opens to pristine turquoise waters.

 Pack your tent, mountain bike, river tube, and kayaks for an adventure in the nearby Pedernales Falls State Park where the Pedernales River runs over limestone rock beds creating a series of waterfalls.
 Challenge yourself with an afternoon of rock climbing at Reimers Ranch, also along the Pedernales River.
 You can mountain bike, hike, fish, swim, and ride horses here as well.
 Join in on guided tours each Saturday morning and monthly bird walks the first Saturday of the month, October through April.

 You can actually stay on the grounds of Fall Creek Vineyards and enjoy a picnic and a breathtaking Texas sunset on the patio at Hawk’s Shadow.
 Try the award-winning wines at Salt Lick Cellars and book your tastings and tour at Westcave Cellars.
 With so many options, it’s fair to say Dripping Springs is a fantastic destination for lovers of wine and the finer things in life.

 Over the years, the Texas Hill Country has built a reputation for its hoppy craft brews and tasty wines.
 Although you can find locally-crafted beer and wine throughout the region, few places give you as many options as Dripping Springs.
 Within city limits, you’ll find Twisted X Brewing Company, which is known for its Tex Mex Beer and serves up unique Mexico-inspired brews like Cow Creek Tex Mex Dark Lager and Fuego (a jalapeño pilsner).
 Although Twisted X has enough beers to keep your palate busy, it’s not your only option.
 Drive less than 10 miles and you’ll encounter two other breweries, Jester King and Last Stand, that have all sorts of other hoppy delights on tap.
 Check out these places for yourself, or book a spot on the Texas Hill Country Brewery Tour, which takes you to Twisted X, Jester King, and another brewery or winery in the area.

 Dripping Springs isn’t just for craft beer lovers, however.
 If your taste buds favor the good stuff, book a tour of the famous Deep Eddy Vodka Distillery and sample its wide range of vodkas.
 As you’re planning your trip to Dripping Springs, try these classic cocktail recipes from Deep Eddy Vodka.
 Although craft distilleries are rare in Texas, that’s not the case here in town.
-See the proprietary handmade copper pot stills and attention to detail at the award-winning San Luis Spirits, the other game in Dripping Springs.
+See the proprietary handmade copper pot stills and attention to detail at the award-winning Dripping Springs Distilling, the other game in Dripping Springs.
 This is where they make Dripping Springs Vodka, Dripping Springs Orange Vodka (using hand-zested Texas oranges), and Dripping Springs Gin.
 They offer tours on Thursday, Friday, and Saturday and tastings Monday through Saturday, but be sure to book in advance.

 Not enough for you?
-Head on over to Treaty Oak Brewing & Distilling, yet another brewery and distillery resting on 27 beautiful acres and named after a 500-year-old oak tree in Austin.
+Head on over to Treaty Oak Distilling, yet another brewery and distillery resting on 27 beautiful acres and named after a 500-year-old oak tree in Austin.
 Grab a gourmet creation from their food truck and go on one of the tours offered on Friday, Saturday, or Sunday (be sure to book online in advance).
 Treaty Oak has a long list of offerings that includes a bourbon whiskey, vodkas, rums, gins, and even craft beer.
 No matter where your palate takes you, bring a designated driver so you can fully enjoy all the tastes of Texas.

+Take them horseback riding in places like Pedernales Falls State Park and Reimers Ranch.
 Observe mysterious creatures like spider monkeys, North American black bears, and ball pythons at the Austin Zoo, a rescue zoo between Austin and Dripping Springs.

 Learn about what life was like for a Texas pioneer family at the Dr. Pound Historical Farmstead & Museum.
 Plan in advance and book a special “Sarah's Trunk” presentation for the kiddos and demonstrations like corn husk doll making.

 © 2016 TourTexas.com / AJR Media Group